beaconsproject/disturbance_explorer/docs/quick_start.md

 Click on the "Buffer sizes" tab to apply buffers of influence around linear and areal (polygonal) feature types.
 Simply edit the values in the "BUFFER_SIZE" column.

 In the left sidebar, you can also set a minimum patch size of intactness areas after the buffering on the disturbance features are applied.
-This function will remove every patch in the AOI that are considered not sufficiently large to maintain key ecological processes
+This function will remove every patch in the study area that are considered not sufficiently large to maintain key ecological processes

 <center><img src="pics/Slide3.JPG" width="80%"><br>Figure 1.
 Shiny-based disturbance explorer app.</center>